reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

         @Override
         public boolean matches(String value) {
           // value should not be null
-          // value should not be failure message return value != null
+          // value should not be a failure message return value != null
               && (!value.startsWith("Failed to get user")
                   || value.equals("Server does not support HTTP/2 multiplexing."));